epicchainlabs/epicchain-tools/README.md

 #### rpc-over-https
-Implementation of various Neo: v2.9.0 RPC utilities, some running against neon-js.
+Implementation of various epicchain: v2.9.0 RPC utilities, some running against epicchain-js.
-See: [Neo: v2.9.0](http://docs.neo.org/en-us/node/cli/2.9.0/api.html) for /Neo:v2.9.0/ API calls (valid -m --method options)
+See: [epicchain: v2.9.0](http://docs.epicchain.org/en-us/node/cli/2.9.0/api.html) for /epicchain:v2.9.0/ API calls (valid -m --method options)

 NOTE: This module can generate a lot of traffic.
 Please make sure you understand and use with care.